stavnstrup/nisp-wikimodel/README.md

 Profiles in NISP comes in two flavours:

-* The *Basic Standards Profile* which currently is presented as the *mandatory* standards in volume 2 and the *candidate* standards in volume 3.
+* The *Basic Standards Profile* (BSP) which currently is presented as the *mandatory* standards in volume 2 and the *candidate* standards in volume 3.
 * Community Of Interest (COI) profiles, which are modelled using the concepts *Capability Profile*, *Profile* and *Service Profile*.

-In NISP 9, we presented more or less a prettyfied version of the internal data structure of the Basic Standards Profile and the COI profiles, and this version is therefore a good illustration of the data-model.
-In NISP 11, the way we represent the Basic Standards Profile and COI profiles are different, but that not mean that the model is not still valid.
+Since NISP 12 the BSP and COI profiles have been consolidated, and the result have been the elemination of the datastructures used to describe the BSP, which is now represented by a capability profile where the id  attribute has the value *bsp*.

 ### Basic Standards Profile

+FIX THIS SECTION

 The *Basic Standards Profile* is in NISP Vol 1 described as: "The Basic Standards Profile specifies the technical, operational, and business standards that are generally applicable in the context of the Alliance and the NATO Enterprise".
 We present this as mandatory standards in volume 2 and candidate standards in volume 3.